 - Choose the best option for running your support wire and get that set up before trellising tomatoes.

-- Once your support wire is run, find a good spot on your tomato plant on the central stalk to tie the initial support twine.
-I call this the first tying, as it's likely all you'll need to do for each plant as they start growing.
+- Once your support wire is run, find a good spot on your tomato plant on the central stalk (main stem) to tie the initial support twine.
+I call this the first tying, as it’s likely all you’ll need to do for each plant as they start growing.
 Find the spot on the main vine and tie the twine, using a slipknot, just below a sturdy branch.
 Be sure to leave a bit of wiggle room for the vine to grow in diameter.
+The first time you do this it may seem a bit tricky, but stick with it, you’ll get the hang of it!

-- Stretch the twine to the support wire or hog panel and tie it off.
+- Stretch the twine up to the support wire or hog panel and tie it off.

-- As your tomato plants grow and more branches shoot off, you'll want to return and do the second tying.
+- As your tomato plants grow and more branches shoot off (suckers), you’ll want to return and do the second tying.
 This is where you identify branches with flowers and get them tied up before the fruit sets and branches bend or break.

 - For the second tying, instead of tying off each piece of twine onto the guide wire or hog panel, I like to take the twine up and over the wire and then tie it off to another branch.
 This means you're supporting two branches with half the effort.

-And that's it!
-You now know how to trellis your tomatoes to maximize your growing space and your harvest.
+And that’s it!
+You now know how to trellis your tomatoes in your home garden to maximize your growing space and your harvest.

 Be sure to grab my free e-guide on growing a year's worth of tomatoes to learn: